HEALTH

 Rosemary’s grave at Maple Grove Cemetery in Nicholasville, Kentucky.
 Photo: Becky Bruce

-ARDS and COVID-19
+ARDS and COVID-19: Shared symptoms?

 I’m confident ARDS didn’t kill her.
 I know her lifelong smoking and other issues, including a genetic predisposition to heart disease, were part of a much more complicated picture.
 In the past, I’ve frequently raised money and awareness in her memory for the American Heart Association, and I do everything I can to lower my own risk of heart disease.
-But I do think ARDS robbed her of the ability to fight any additional heart problems.
+But I do think ARDS robbed her of the ability to fight any additional heart disease symptoms or problems.

 Here’s the thing: ARDS is what people who succumb to coronavirus, or COVID-19, really fight.
 And you can’t predict ahead of time if you will be one of the people who has a mild case of the virus or if you will develop ARDS.